Joule-Thomson expansion of charged dilatonic black holes: CONCLUSIONS

-Secondly, we analyzed the influence of BH characteristics such as dimensions($n$), electric charge(Q) and dilaton field $\alpha$ on the inversion curve.
-In FIG. 2 and FIG. 3, we given the inversion curves for different dimensions $n$, electric charge(Q), dilaton parameter $\alpha$.
-We result shown that, in contrast to the effect of dimensions $n$(by comparing FIG. 2 and FIG. 3), $T_{i}$ tends to decrease as $Q$ increases at low pressure and the opposite is observed at high pressure.
-By increasing $n$ or $\alpha$ leads the high and low pressure cut-off points and the minimum inversion temperature $T_{min}$ change.
-The analysis of the inversion curves in the T-P plane shown that the influence of dilaton parameter $\alpha$ on the black hole may be more obvious in higher dimensional space-time.
-We deduced those changes depend upon characteristics of black hole.
+Second, we analyzed the influence of BH characteristics on the inversion curve; these included the dimension($n$), electric charge(Q) and dilaton field($\alpha$).
+Our results revealed that in contrast to the effect of the dimension $n$, $T_{i}$ tended to decrease as $Q$ increased at low pressures, whereas the opposite result was obtained at high pressures.
+As increase in $n$ or $\alpha$ could lead to changes in the pressure cut-off points and the minimum inversion temperature $T_{min}$.
+Our analysis of inversion curves in the T-P plane revealed that the influence of the dilaton parameter $\alpha$ on a BH may be more evident in higher dimensional space-time.
+We deduced that these changes depended upon the characteristics of the BH.

-Thirdly, we numerically analyzed the ratio of the minimum inversion temperature $T_{min}$ and the critical temperature $T_{c}$, we found the ratio have an intersection point at a given fixed charge $Q^{*}$ for different dilaton parameters $\alpha$ in any dimensions $n$.
-The ratio decreases with increasing $\alpha$ in the case of $Q<Q^{*}$, in contrast to the case of $Q>Q^{*}$.
-With the dimension increases, the intersection point moves first to the right and reaches the maximum value at dimension $n=5$, then towards the left, we can also clearly see the minimum value of the ratio increases with increasing $n$.
+Third, we numerically analyzed the ratio between the minimum inversion temperature $T_{min}$ and the critical temperature $T_{c}$, and the ratio was found to be independent of the charge of the BH but dependent on $\alpha$ and $n$.
+In addition, the ratio increased if we increased the dilaton parameter $\alpha$.
+It was found that for $\alpha=0$ and $n=3$, the ratio was restored to 1/2 \cite{J1}.
+The value of the dilaton parameter altered the effect of the dimension on the ratio: for small values of $\alpha$, the ratio decreased with an increase in the dimension, but as $\alpha$ approached 1, the ratio was always greater than 1/2 and increased with an increase in the dimension.